 Naprosyn Side Effects

-Note: This page contains side effects data for the generic drug naproxen.
-It is possible that some of the dosage forms included below may not apply to the brand name Naprosyn.
+Note: This document contains side effect information about naproxen.
+Some of the dosage forms listed on this page may not apply to the brand name Naprosyn.

 For the Consumer

 Applies to naproxen: oral conventional and delayed-release tablets, oral extended-release tablets, oral suspension, oral tablets containing delayed-release naproxen and immediate-release esomeprazole, oral tablets containing naproxen sodium and sumatriptan